Yuri Bezmenov: Pro-American literature and lectures (Los Angeles, 1981–1986)

-In 1984, he gave an interview to G. Edward Griffin, titled 'Soviet Subversion of the Free World Press'.
-In the interview, Bezmenov explained the methods used by the KGB for the gradual subversion of the political system of the United States.The main emphasis of the KGB is not in the area of intelligence at all.
-Only about 15% of time, money, and manpower is spent on espionage and such.
-The other 85% is a slow process which we call either ideological subversion or active measures ... or psychological warfare.Under the pen-name, Tomas D. Schuman, Bezmenov authored the book Love Letter to America.
-The author's biography of the book likens Bezmenov to Winston Smith, from George Orwell's Nineteen Eighty-Four.
+In 1984, he gave an interview to G. Edward Griffin in which he stated that the KGB wanted the political system of the United States to gradually be subverted and alluded to methods that they were supposedly using.

+Under the cover name assigned to him by the Canadian RCMP, Tomas D. Schuman, Bezmenov authored the book Love Letter to America.
+The author's biography of the book states that Bezmenov lived a life similar to Winston Smith, from George Orwell's Nineteen Eighty-Four.
 Other books by Bezmenov are: No Novosti Is Good News, World Thought Police, Black Is Beautiful, Communism Is Not.

 In 1984, the Washington Post reported Bezmenov publicly denounced admission of a Soviet cruise ship to Los Angeles during the 1984 Summer Olympics, stating that they were placed there under the guise of entertainment, but maintained electronic surveillance equipment aboard to monitor radio and telephone communications.
-In another interview, Bezmenov would describe a series of methods he posited that the KGB had used during the Games, including espionage by Soviet foreign journalists, as well as the use of other personnel to "provide better control against possible athletic defections."
+In another interview, Bezmenov said the KGB would carry espionage during the Games and work "against possible athletic defections."

 Later years and death (1986–1993)

-In 1989, he and his wife divorced.
+In 1989, he and his second wife divorced.
 That same year he moved to Windsor, Ontario, while she stayed in Montreal.
 Two years later, he began teaching international relations at the University of Windsor.
 In late December 1992, Bezmenov visited Tess and their children in Montreal for Christmas.
 Two weeks later, Bezmenov's death was reported on January 6, 1993.
-According to the Windsor Star, he died of a "massive heart attack", on Tuesday, January 5, 1993.
+According to the Windsor Star, he died of a "massive heart attack following a life-long fight with alcoholism", on Tuesday, January 5, 1993.

 Legacy

 Since his death, Bezmenov's "Soviet subversion model" has been studied and interpreted by faculty and staff at the Joint Special Operations University (JSOU) to analyze historical events, including the decade-long Russian campaign that preceded the 2008 Russo-Georgian War.
-His work has also been cited by senior director of UPenn's Penn Biden Center for Diplomacy and Global Engagement, and former Deputy Assistant Secretary of Defense, Dr. Michael Carpenter.
-His lectures have also been used by Yale senior lecturer Asha Rangappa, to illustrate the concept of active measures in Russia's historical disinformation campaigns in the United States.
+His work has also been cited by senior director of UPenn's Penn Biden Center for Diplomacy and Global Engagement, and former Deputy Assistant Secretary of Defense, Michael R. Carpenter.
+His lectures have also been used by Yale senior lecturer Asha Rangappa, to illustrate the concept of active measures in the Soviet Union's disinformation campaigns in the United States.

-On August 19, 2020, Bezmenov's 1984 interview discussing active measures with a journalist G. Edward Griffin was used in the teaser for the video game Call of Duty: Black Ops Cold War, in addition to its use in the main introduction on August 26.
+On August 19, 2020, Bezmenov's 1984 interview discussing active measures with conspiracy theorist G. Edward Griffin was used in the teaser for the video game Call of Duty: Black Ops Cold War, in addition to its use in the main introduction on August 26.
 This in part has contributed to a renewed interest in both Bezmenov's work and lectures.